campbellmcgregor/trilium-cloudron/README.md

 Trilium Notes is a hierarchical note taking application with focus on building large personal knowledge bases.

 Does not support LDAP as it is a single user application.
-If multiple users wish to use it, the recommeded action is to install multiple instanced of the application.
+If multiple users wish to use it, the recommeded action is to install multiple instances of the application.